feathersjs-ecosystem/feathers-hooks/README.md

 ### `service.before(beforeHooks)`

-`before` hooks allow to pre-process service call parameters.
+`before` hooks allow you to pre-process service call parameters.
 They will be called with the hook object and a callback which should be called with any errors or no arguments or `null` and the modified hook object.
 The hook object contains information about the intercepted method and for `before` hooks can have the following properties: